RAMILLIES OPEN MORNING AND TASTER DAY SPRING TERM 2017

 A Few Words of Introduction

-I have been the Headmistress of Ramillies Hall School for over 30 years and take a great deal of pleasure in my role.
-One of the highlights of my job is to watch our pupils flourish.
+I have been the Headmistress of Ramillies Hall School for nearly 2 years and have worked here for over 7.
+I take a great deal of pleasure in my role and one of the highlights of my job is to watch our pupils flourish.

 Ramillies Hall is a school full of enthusiastic and energetic children.
 We encourage an environment that fosters confidence and a passion for learning.
 Our pupils can grow up without a fear of failure, striving for the best life skills and the highest of educational standards.